dscho15/LUDO_AE/README.md

 # LUDO_AE

-Playing LUDO with an evolutionary algorithm
+Playing LUDO with an evolutionary algorithm as a part of a course in Artifical Intelligence on SDU.